libertybell95/googleApps/README.md

-# Google Apps Scripts
+# Google Apps Script

-Utilities specifically made for use in Google Apps Scripts.
+Utilities specifically made for use in [Google Apps Script](https://developers.google.com/apps-script/).

-Divided into projects that usually compromise what sheet, document, or file that the script will be bound to.
+Divided into projects that usually compromise what spreadsheet, document, or file that the script will be bound to.